FACT CHECK: Trump's Claims About 'Record Clean' U.S. Air

 Air quality greatly improved in the United States after the enactment of the Clean Air Act of 1970.

-But, an American Lung Association report found that smog, also known as ozone pollution, worsened in the U.S. between 2014 and 2016.
+But an American Lung Association report found that smog, also known as ozone pollution, worsened in the U.S. between 2014 and 2016.
 The report also concluded that 4 in 10 U.S. residents live in counties with unhealthy levels of ozone or particle pollution.

 What's the cause of worsening air pollution?
-The American Lung Association blamed climate change and record-setting heat.
+The lung association blamed climate change and record-setting heat.

-"We can't separate climate change from many of the environmental problems that we are tackling in this country," Goldman said.
+"We can't separate climate change from many of the environmental problems that we are tackling in this country," Goldman, of the Union of Concerned Scientists, said.
 "Climate change is affecting our air quality.
 Ozone pollution is expected to be exacerbated by warming temperatures."